Forensic Data Science |

 - Release 1 of the database includes cartridge cases fired from 297 firearms.

-- The collection of this database was supported by Research England’s Expanding Excellence in England Fund as part of funding for the Aston Institute for Forensic Linguistics 2019–2023.
+- This research was supported by Research England’s Expanding Excellence in England Fund as part of funding for the Aston Institute for Forensic Linguistics 2019–2024.

 - Thanks to Dr Michael Derenovskiy and his colleagues at ScannBI Technology Europe GmbH for the loan of the Evofinder® imaging system.